NicoletMK/Strings-and-Words/README.md

 Usage
 1. Import the count_words function from the word_frequincy module: from word_frequincy import count_words
+2. Run the test cases with through Python3 unittest.py
-2. Run the function with any documents you have through run.py.
+3. Run the function with document through Python3 run.py
-3. feel free to customize the input string and separators as needed
+4. Feel free to customize the input string and separators as needed

+Have FUN!